-Under the asset purchase agreement, the vendors have warranted to Global Ship Lease that the vessels sold to Global Ship Lease will be delivered in class, with valid classification certificates and without recommendations, or that any recommendations or suspensions from class which exist and have not been cured by the time of the sale of the vessel will be remedied at the sole expense of the vendors before or during the next scheduled drydocking of that vessel.
-Global Ship Lease is currently aware of existing recommendations on six vessels in its initial fleet and on three vessels in its contracted fleet.
-In the event that, after its sale to Global Ship Lease, a vessel is off-hire due to any of the recommendations or suspensions from class (or for any repairs thereof) that existed at the time of the sale of the vessel to Global Ship Lease, the vendors have agreed to pay Global Ship Lease the daily charter hire amounts (as provided in the relevant charter agreement for such vessel) for each day that the vessel is off-hire due to the existing conditions of class or recommendations or suspensions from class or for any repairs thereof.
-In addition, Global Ship Lease is currently and will be indemnified for a period of two years from the date of the purchase of the vessel for certain losses incurred prior to the full repair of the vessel that arise out of any conditions of class or recommendations or suspensions from class existing on the vessel at the time of sale.
+Under the asset purchase agreement, the vendors have warranted to Global Ship Lease that the vessels sold to Global Ship Lease will be delivered in class, with valid classification certificates and without recommendations or conditions of class, or that any recommendations or conditions of class or suspensions from class which exist and have not been cured by the time of the sale of the vessel will be remedied at the sole expense of the vendors before or during the next scheduled drydocking of that vessel.
+Global Ship Lease is currently aware of existing recommendations on five vessels in its initial fleet and existing conditions of class on three vessels in its contracted fleet.
+In the event that, after its sale to Global Ship Lease, a vessel is off-hire due to any of the conditions of class or recommendations or suspensions from class (or for any repairs thereof) that existed at the time of the sale of the vessel to Global Ship Lease, the vendors have agreed to pay Global Ship Lease the daily charter hire amounts (as provided in the relevant charter agreement for such vessel) for each day that the vessel is off-hire due to the existing conditions of class or recommendations or suspensions from class or for any repairs thereof.
+In addition, Global Ship Lease is currently and will be indemnified for a period of two years from the date of the purchase of the vessel for certain losses, so long as they are incurred prior to the full repair of the vessel, that arise out of any conditions of class or recommendations or suspensions from class existing on the vessel at the time of sale.